yolodolo42/lottery-mini-app/docs/how-to-play.md

 Every bid sends a portion to the treasury.
 The treasury auto-buys Megapot lottery tickets via the MegapotRouter.
 Megapot pays referral fees on those ticket purchases back to the ReferralCollector.
 The ReferralCollector splits them: **50% to the current King, 50% to treasury.**

-Anyone can trigger the `harvest()` function on the ReferralCollector to distribute pending referral fees — it's permissionless.
+Anyone can trigger the `harvest()` function on the ReferralCollector to distribute pending referral fees.
+It's permissionless.

 ## Claiming Rewards